JDMullally/FishGame/Fish/Planning/manager-protocol.md

 a specified time frame.
 - The tournament manager should have a way to keep track of every player that has signed up in this time frame.
+- After the signup period ends, the tournament automatically starts.

 `reportGameResult()`
 - Referee calls this method on Tournament Manager